Samsung Electronics downbeat on third quarter prospects as profits slide

 "They'll have to make sure that the Note 4 isn't a flop," Counterpoint analyst Tom Kang said before Samsung's earnings disclosure.

-Samsung's chips business reported a profit of 1.86 trillion won, in line with solid results for rival SK Hynix Inc, as tight supply for DRAM memory chips for personal computers and servers boosted the bottom line.
+Samsung's chips business reported a profit of 1.86 trillion won, in line with solid results for rival SK Hynix Inc (000660.KS), as tight supply for DRAM memory chips for personal computers and servers boosted the bottom line.

 Samsung's guidance on its memory business was bullish, tipping its 2014 shipment growth for both DRAM and NAND memory chips to outpace the broader market.